SeanBrennan645/Endless-Runner/README.md

 Currently the game has the basic endless running feature as well as a score.

+Note: This project has since been left unfinished due to other priorities and the features to be added will likely remain unfinished

 # Features to be added
 - Menu screens e.g. Main Menu, Game Over Menu, High Scores, etc.
 - Mobile Capability